 The second event catapulted two

 deeply progressive professors at the Evergreen State College into public consciousness.
-Bret Weinstein and his wife Heather Heying, both with a Ph.D. in biology, fell victim to a campus mob that labeled them as “racist” and “white supremacists” and both lost their tenured jobs at the university.
+Bret Weinstein and his wife Heather Heying, both with a Ph.D. in biology, fell victim to a campus mob that labeled them as “racist” and “white supremacists” and both professors lost their tenured jobs at the university.

 The controversy started when in May 2017 for the first time white people were asked to leave the campus on the yearly “Day of Absence.”
 This yearly day allowed people of color to stay away from campus for one day to bring into consciousness how important diversity is.
-In 2017 the voluntary absence was changed into a mandatory absence for white people.
-Bret Weinstein, who merely questioned the event was made an example of and after huge riots, the students even took teachers hostage and hunted them on the campus property.
+In 2017, the voluntary absence was changed into a mandatory absence for white people.
+Bret Weinstein, who merely questioned the event was made an example of and after massive riots, the students even took teachers hostage and hunted them on the campus property.

 A three-part documentary (1, 2, 3) by filmmaker Mike Nayna documents the insanity that happened at the college with a mix of real-time video footage uploaded by activists and interviews.
 It shines a light on how a progressive college destroyed itself with ideology.
 The documentary is deeply disturbing and leaves viewers baffled and speechless.
-Bret Weinstein and Heather Heying worked since the incident self-employed on their fantastic DarkHorse Podcast.
+Bret Weinstein and Heather Heying worked since the incident, self-employed on their fantastic DarkHorse Podcast.
 Bret Weinstein testified to Congress about the free speech crisis on US college campuses.

 The Evergreen State College experienced a 27% drop in enrollments after the riots, got into financial problems, and continues to decline.
 The former president of the college, George Sumner Bridges, who collaborated with the protestors resigned in 2021 and the college was unable to find a successor yet.
 Evergreen State College is a sad example of ideology destroying an institution of higher education.